 - Treating underlying medical conditions, such as iron deficiency or other existing health problems that may cause RLS or worsen RLS symptoms.

 - Medical management, which may consist of prescribing FDA-approved medications for treatment of RLS.

 - Sleep devices may occasionally be used, which can help alleviate the uneasy sensation and improve symptoms.

 If you believe you may be suffering from RLS, it is important to see a doctor who specializes in sleep medicine in order to properly diagnose and treat your condition.
-Dr. Malhotra is a trusted sleep specialist, who is known for diagnosing and treating all kinds of sleep disorders.
-Call (203) 422-7940 today, or schedule an appointment using this form.
+Call (203)-245-0412 today, or schedule an appointment using this form.